Jewish Defense Organization: JDO campaigns

 In 2004, the JDO held rallies at an apartment house on Manhattan's Upper West Side, where a neo-Nazi activist and Holocaust denier ran his operation.
-In 1989, it launched a boycott of the rap group Public Enemy in response to allegedly anti-Semitic remarks by Professor Griff, its self-styled Minister of Information.
+In 1989, it launched a boycott of the rap group Public Enemy in response to allegedly antisemitic remarks by Professor Griff, its self-styled Minister of Information.
 As a result of the media controversy, Griff temporarily left the band, and Public Enemy apologized for his remarks.

-The JDO has adopted a tactic of pressuring hotels and other public facilities to cancel meetings sponsored by anti-Semites such as David Duke.
+The JDO has adopted a tactic of pressuring hotels and other public facilities to cancel meetings sponsored by antisemites such as David Duke.
 In early 2004, the JDO waged a phone-in campaign to pressure a Florida company to remove billboard messages sponsored by the National Alliance, an organization widely regarded as neo-Nazi.
 In September 2006 Columbia University scrapped plans for an address by Iranian President Mahmoud Ahmadinejad because of security and logistical problems.
 The move came as the JDO expressed outrage that the hard-line leader had been invited to speak.

 In late 2006 the JDO initiated Operation Screwball, aimed at the small Haredi Jewish group Neturei Karta.
 In 2007, the JDO helped organize a demonstration in which several hundred Orthodox Jews protested against Neturei Karta, some of whose members had been attending a Holocaust denial conference in Iran.
 The protesters shouted "Nazi traitors!
 Go back to Iran!
 You are killing Jews!" at members of Neturei Karta in the Rockland County community of Monsey.
 On January 14, 2007, 200 JDO members and sympathizers gathered outside a Brooklyn hotel to protest the presence of Moshe Aryeh Friedman, an anti-Israel rabbi who spoke at a Holocaust-denial conference in Iran.

-In June 2007, New York City Police investigated the JDO after it plastered fliers over Brooklyn Councilman Charles Barron's office, calling him an anti-Semite for voting for a defeated proposal to name a street after controversial black nationalist activist Sonny Carson.
+In June 2007, New York City Police investigated the JDO after it plastered fliers over Brooklyn Councilman Charles Barron's office, calling him an antisemite for voting for a defeated proposal to name a street after controversial black nationalist activist Sonny Carson.

 Allegations of fueling racial unrest

 Levy and the JDO's involvement led to accusations that the group inflamed divisions at Rutgers University in 1995, where African American students had protested against comments made by then-President Francis L. Lawrence that were perceived as anti-Black.
-The JDO accused the protesting black students of themselves being racist and anti-Semitic.
+The JDO accused the protesting black students of themselves being racist and antisemitic.
 Levy's involvement was met with apprehension by some members of the Rutgers Jewish community.
-Rabbi Norman Weitzner of Rutgers Hillel felt there was no anti-Semitism involved and noted "The JDO sees anti-Semitism at the drop of a hat, when it may not actually exist."
+Rabbi Norman Weitzner of Rutgers Hillel felt there was no antisemitism involved and noted "The JDO sees antisemitism at the drop of a hat, when it may not actually exist."
 The interim director of Rutgers Hillel said at the time that Levy "thinks he's going to wake up the Jewish students.
 What's going to happen is that he's going to start a racial war."